alnabil07/project_cse_2188/README.md

 - Email: alnimra121@gmail.com
 - GitHub Profile: [alnabil07](https://github.com/alnabil07)

 For any questions, issues, or suggestions, please feel free to contact the developer via the provided email or GitHub profile.
-Happy shopping!
+Happy coading!